You don’t need to fly interstate to see a paediatrician

 Who is providing telehealth appointments?

 Not all paediatric practices provide telehealth services, with many requiring that patients visit their clinic.
-Here are some of the ones I have found that are taking telehealth bookings.

-Go ahead and Google away and see what else you can find.
 And if you find more please let me know so I can pass the info onto other desperately searching families.